KeerthanaD4/Signature_matching_system/README.md

 ### Note
-- Pankaj.ipynb file for Jupiter notebook
-and Pankaj.py file for code editor
+- source_file.ipynb file for Jupiter notebook and app.py file for code editor
 - In the training folder, files are for refernce and in the testing folder , files are for testing.
-- This project is for Minor project intership @ IIIT Gwalior